Yagth/GeminiRAG/README.md

 ## Project Setup with Poetry

-Before you start the following instruction make sure to clone and navigate to the directory
+Before you start following the instructions make sure to clone and navigate to the directory

 ### Installation and Activation of Poetry Shell